wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-agent.rst

    You can also copy these files using the *drag and drop* method.

 #.
-You should also restore your custom files, such as local SCA policies, active response scripts, and wodle commands, if there are any.
+Restore your custom files, such as local SCA policies, active response scripts, and wodle commands, if there are any.
+Adapt the following command accordingly.

    .. code-block:: doscon